serge-web/serge/README.md

 ## Monorepo & package management

+This repo is a monorepo using [Lerna](https://github.com/lerna/lerna).

 >Splitting up large codebases into separate independently versioned packages is extremely useful for code sharing.
 However, making changes across many repositories is messy and difficult to track, and testing across repositories gets complicated really fast.
 >
 >To solve these (and many other) problems, some projects will organize their codebases into multi-package repositories (sometimes called monorepos).

-Each package folder has it's own npm package.json and can act like a stand alone project.
-Yarn workspaces detects dependencies that are held within the monorepo and creates a link between them.
+Each package folder has it's own npm package.json and is automatically linked together with lerna.
+Just remember to add the package to the `dependencies` section of package.json (don't forget to prefix with the `@serge` scope!) and then run `yarn install` in the root of the repo.

 Manage dependencies for packages like normal, but remember to use `yarn add` instead of `npm install`.